Internet Sales Copywriting Tips

 In fact, according to Forbes, only 40% of people read the description on a website.
 And only 16% of people scroll down a webpage to read the report.

-So, if you’re trying to sell your products on a website, then focus on explaining the benefit, not the features.
+So, if you’re trying to sell your products on a website, focus on explaining the benefits, not the features.

 Write for your reader, not for yourself.

-The first thing to remember is that every piece of copy should be written with your customer in mind.
-This means that your document will be different for each product or service you sell.
+The first thing to remember is that every copy should be written with your customer in mind.
+This means your document will differ for each product or service you sell.

-When writing for your potential customers, ask yourself what they’re looking for.
-The easiest way to do this is to find out their questions about your product or service.
+When writing for your potential customers, ask yourself what they want.
+The easiest way is to ask them questions about your product or service.

-Think about your ideal customer, and write your copy based on what they’re looking for.
-This is the best way to make sure you hit the nail on the head.
+Think about your ideal customer, and write your copy based on their preferences.
+This is the best way to ensure you hit the nail on the head.

 Use short sentences

-When writing for the web, you should keep your paragraphs short and to the point.
-This is because web readers skim articles and move on quickly if they feel they’ve read a lot.
+Keep your paragraphs short and to the point when writing for the web.
+This is because web readers skim articles and move on quickly if they have read a lot.

 As a rule of thumb, the average length of a sentence should be under 15 words.

-Don’t make your reader think; just tell them.
+Don’t make your readers think; tell them.
 Provide helpful information that helps them solve their problem and then move on.

-People make a common mistake when writing for the web is providing too much information.
+People make a common mistake when writing for the web, which provides too much information.
 They’ll give a paragraph or even an entire page of text when all they need to say is a few short sentences.

 Frequently asked questions About Internet Sales.